Personality Psychology

 (E) Extraversion

-• A high score suggests: Sociability, energy, assertiveness.
+• A high score suggests: Sociability, energy, and assertiveness.

-• A low score suggests: Reserved character, thoughtfulness, preference for small groups.
+• A low score suggests: Reserved nature, thoughtfulness, and preference for small groups.

 Two colleagues collaborating and smiling.